fwsmit/osm-knooppunten/README.md

 # Installation

-This program depends on python-geojson for importing geojson data.
+Make sure to install python on your system.
+This program depends on the python-geojson package for importing geojson data.

 Install with: